 - A Post-Master applicant who holds a current, active, unencumbered license as a nurse practitioner (NP) who have been approved for transfer credit will be required to take the 3P exam at the time they apply for the APRN program.
-Exception: GCU Alumni who have graduated from an APRN program and passed the 3P exam within the last 5 years from the date of degree conference. - A score of 67% or greater, results in progression to clinical with no other requirements. - A score of less than 67%, will require enrollment in the NRC-634 remediation course, re-take of the 3P exam, and a passing score of 67% or greater before proceeding to the first clinical course. - If the 2nd attempt in NRC-634 is a successful pass of 67% or higher, progression to clinical will occur with no other requirements. - If the student fails the 2nd attempt, they will take a 16 week survey course as a non-degree student of NUR-631 (Advanced Pathophysiology) NUR-635 (Advanced Pharmacology), and NUR-634 (Advanced Physical Assessment) content. - The 3rd attempt of the 3P exam will occur at the end of the survey course. - Students who do not successfully pass the required 3P exam after three attempts will no longer be allowed to progress into any of the APRN programs.
+Any Student who is not currently practicing and licensed as a nurse practitioner and requesting to transfer in any or all of the 3P courses (Advanced Pharmacology, advanced Pathophysiology and Advanced Health Assessment) from another institution, must have completed all 3 of these courses or credits within 5 years of their program start date into one of our APRN programs in addition to passing the 3P Exam Exception: GCU Alumni who have graduated from an APRN program and passed the 3P exam within the last 5 years from the date of degree conference. - A score of 67% or greater, results in progression to clinical with no other requirements. - A score of less than 67%, will require enrollment in the NRC-634 remediation course, re-take of the 3P exam, and a passing score of 67% or greater before proceeding to the first clinical course.

+- If the 2nd attempt in NRC-634 is a successful pass of 67% or higher, progression to clinical will occur with no other requirements. - If the student fails the 2nd attempt, they will take a 16 week survey course as a non-degree student of NUR-631 (Advanced Pathophysiology) NUR-635 (Advanced Pharmacology), and NUR-634 (Advanced Physical Assessment) content. - The 3rd attempt of the 3P exam will occur at the end of the survey course. - Students who do not successfully pass the required 3P exam after three attempts will no longer be allowed to progress into any of the APRN programs.
 Students can transfer to a non-APRN program.